Efficient Exploration of Chemical Kinetics: Electronic structure calculations

-The \texttt{featom} code employs a high-order finite element method to solve the governing equations.
+We now consider a methodology which circumvents the spurious states of the Dirac while providing robust and efficient solutions with a high-order finite element basis.
+The \texttt{featom} code employs solves the governing equations using a finite element basis, implemented in modern modular Fortran.
 The radial coordinate is discretized into a mesh of finite elements, and within each element, the solution is expanded in a basis of high-order Lagrange polynomials defined on Gauss-Lobatto nodes.
 This spectral element approach yields exponential convergence with respect to the polynomial order, providing high accuracy with a relatively small number of basis functions.
 The success of this approach, however, rests on a cascade of intelligent choices in representation at the mathematical, numerical, and software levels.

+The finite element expressions and code derived for the squared Dirac Hamiltonian \cite{wallmeierUseSquaredDirac1981,kutzelniggBasisSetExpansion1984} are novel, and these have the same eigenfunctions as the operator, and remains bounded from below while preserving convergence to the Schrödinger limit \cite{kutzelniggBasisSetExpansion1984}.
+Numerical stability arises from the squared operator providing second derivative terms, while known asymptotic forms near the origin allow side-stepping solving for large and small components of the Dirac wavefunction components.
+We view these concepts and their synthesis through the lens of varying representations below.